About the University

 To match the scope, scale and grandeur of William T. Young Library, the University of Kentucky has recently engaged in an effort to revitalize student living and learning spaces.
 UK’s public/private partnership with EdR will yield more than 6,800 modern beds and more than 200 active learning spaces in 14 buildings by 2016 – a $459 million investment made by our partners.
 The total project scope has the potential to create nearly 9,000 modern living spaces by 2018.

-- Johnson Hall and Central Hall opened in Fall 2013;
+- Johnson Hall and Donovan Hall opened in Fall 2013;

-- Woodland Glen I & II, Haggin Hall and Champions Court I & II opened in Fall 2014;
+- Woodland Glen I & II, Haggin Hall, Jewell Hall and Blazer Hall opened in Fall 2014;

 - Woodland Glen III, IV, & V opened in Fall 2015;